AndiEcker/glsl_tester/README.md

 the [__ae__ (Application Environment)](https://ae.readthedocs.io "ae on rtd") namespace portions for to code and test shaders written in GLSL.

+Click on the ... button to select a shader file from the bundled shader examples and touch the + button for to run it.
+By clicking on the elliptic button appearing at the top the shader will be removed/stopped.
+Set the alpha to a value below 1.0 if you want to add and mix the output of multiple shaders.

-The included shaders from the GLSL Sandbox got adapted with an `alpha` parameter and some of them with a `tint_ink` parameter.
+The bundled shaders from the GLSL Sandbox got adapted with uniform/input parameters.
+Use the mouse position, the last touch position and/or the colors and sliders in the user preferences menu (like vibration/sound volume) for to dynamically change the input arguments of the running shader(s).

 credits to: